ganeti/ganeti/doc/iallocator.rst

 Command line interface changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The node selection options in instanece add and instance replace disks
+The node selection options in instance add and instance replace disks
 can be replace by the new ``--iallocator=NAME`` option (shortened to
 ``-I``), which will cause the auto-assignement of nodes with the
 passed iallocator.
 The selected node(s) will be show as part of the